What do Brad Pitt, baseball and your business have in common?

 Rather than forecasting based on gut feel, detailed planning models constructed through more scientific means can be incredibly valuable.

-When it comes to driver-based planning it’s important to look at the holistic and strategic view of the business plan rather than just a stand-alone budgeting process.
+When it comes to driver-based planning it is important to look at the holistic and strategic view of the business plan rather than just a standalone budgeting process.

-When used properly DBP can play a key role in more forward looking and proactive decision making across the business, which starts with deciding where the business needs to be going and how you want to reach that goal.
+When used properly, driver-based planning can play a key role in more forward looking and proactive decision making across the business, which starts with deciding where the business needs to be going and how it will reach those goals.

-The first step is to pinpoint the most essential drivers, these can be both internal and external, that help propel the business and use these to build a plan.
+The first step is to pinpoint the most essential drivers – these can be both internal and external – that help propel the organisation and use these to build a plan.

-When it comes to running a business effectively, the savvy business owners and financial professionals have a strong understanding of which drivers have little to no impact on the business and which drivers need to be leveraged in order to ensure the business stays on course.
+- When it comes to running a business effectively, savvy business owners and finance professionals have a strong understanding of which drivers have little to no impact on the business and which drivers need to be leveraged in order to ensure the business stays on course.

-DBP provides the ability to rapidly re-forecast with minimal effort, allowing businesses to be flexible and dynamic, something that is key is today’s rapidly evolving business world.
+Driver-based planning provides the ability to rapidly re-forecast with minimal effort, allowing businesses to be flexible and dynamic – something that is key is today’s rapidly evolving business world.

 Implementing driver-based planning

-Whether your business operates in a low tech environment or is a tech giant in Silicon Valley, implementing driver-based planning is something any business can do.
-In its most basic form, DBP can be set up using a spreadsheet environment for the purposes of scenario analysis with a very small, limited-use footprint.
+Whether your organisation operates in a low tech environment or is a tech giant in Silicon Valley, implementing driver-based planning is something any organisation can do.
+In its most basic form, driver-based planning can be set up using a spreadsheet environment for the purposes of scenario analysis with a very small, limited-use footprint.

-When done manually the process of DBP typically involves 90% of the time being devoted to coordinating inputs from across the business, chasing accurate internal or external datasets and trying to integrate siloed data.
+When done manually the process of driver-based planning typically involves 90% of the time being devoted to coordinating inputs from across the business, chasing accurate internal or external datasets and trying to integrate siloed data.
 A paltry 10% is then spent tweaking different scenarios and analysing various outcomes.

-However, in order to work smarter, instead of harder, there are also great programs, platforms, and tools that empower business owners by making business drivers incredibly easy to model and perform endless what-if scenarios.
+However, in order to work smarter instead of harder, there are also great programs, platforms, and tools that empower business owners by making business drivers incredibly easy to model and to perform endless what-if scenarios.

-No matter whether you use traditional manual methods such Excel spreadsheets or opt for a fit-for-purpose corporate budgeting and forecasting tool such as Adaptive Insights or Cognos TM1 we assure you DBP is, ultimately, worth the effort.
+Whether you use traditional manual methods such Excel spreadsheets or opt for a fit-for-purpose corporate budgeting, forecasting and planning tool such as Adaptive Insights or IBM Planning Analytics (formerly known as TM1), we assure you that driver-based planning is ultimately worth the effort.

-Whichever path to implementation you take, it’s important that everyone in the business understands their role in the driver-based planning framework and the key drivers and their level of influence are well defined.
+Whichever path to implementation you take, it is important that everyone in the organisation understands their role in the driver-based planning framework and the key drivers of the business, and that their level of influence on profitability are well defined.

-A clear understanding of the DBP framework and how it aligns with the business’ goals is a crucial step in getting buy in from all key personnel and importantly, getting the most value out of DBP.
+A clear understanding of the driver-based planning framework and how it aligns with the organisation’s goals is a crucial step in getting buy in from all key personnel and importantly, getting the most value out of driver-based planning.

-Whether you’re a CFO, CEO, Financial Controller, Management Accountant or just a statistical analysis and business management enthusiast, driver-based planning is an excellent way to think about industry benchmarks, scenario modeling, and how to create value for shareholders.
+Whether you are a CFO, CEO, financial controller, management accountant or business analyst, driver-based planning is an excellent way to think about industry benchmarks, scenario modeling, and how to create value for shareholders.

-Using DBP allows your forecasting, budgeting and planning to go beyond the simple P&L. Just as concepts, such as number theory, help you understand the guts of numbers in mathematics, DBP helps you understand the guts of your business and that knowledge is invaluable.
+- Using driver-based planning allows your forecasting, budgeting and planning to go beyond the simple P&L. Just as concepts such as number theory help you understand the guts of numbers in mathematics, driver-based planning helps you understand the guts of your organisation and that knowledge is invaluable.

-We all know that once an annual budget is set, plans seem to invariably change.
-One of the main advantages of DBP is that not only can forecasting be done in a more frequent and timely manner, it also improves the accuracy of forecasts, allowing businesses to ignore unnecessary items (the ‘noise’) and focus on material drivers – this is particularly helpful in times of great volatility.
+- We all know that once an annual budget is set, plans invariably change.
+One of the main advantages of driver-based planning is that not only can forecasting be done in a more frequent and timely manner, it also improves the accuracy of forecasts, allowing organisations to ignore unnecessary items (the ‘noise’) and focus on material drivers – this is particularly helpful in times of great volatility.

-Not only are the forecasts produced more trustworthy, but DBP provides more granularity and detail that is closely aligned with operational reporting and KPIs.
-With driver-based planning models, finance professionals can give leaders a clear picture, not just of what’s happening, but also why it is happening, due to the in depth variance analysis that is enabled by more detailed forecasts.
+- Beyond forecasts that are more trustworthy, driver-based planning provides more granularity and detail that is closely aligned with operational reporting and KPIs.
+With driver-based planning models, finance professionals can give leaders a clear picture, not just of what is happening, but also why it is happening, due to the in-depth variance analysis that is enabled by more detailed forecasts.

-DBP gives businesses the ability to make decisions fast, by providing visibility into what’s moving.
-This way, if a business observes a change in a driver, they can buy the most valuable thing: time to respond.
+Driver-based planning gives organisations the ability to make decisions fast, by providing visibility into what is moving.
+This way, if an organisation observes a change in a driver, they can buy the most valuable thing: time to respond.

 Get the right tools

-Whether you’re Brad Pitt running a baseball team, a large corporate or a smaller organisation, driver-based planning is an invaluable asset to have in your wheelhouse.
-The best planning tools allow a business to be agile and dynamic and DBP leaves room for both.
+Whether you are Brad Pitt running a baseball team, a large corporate or a smaller organisation, driver-based planning is an invaluable asset to have in your wheelhouse.
+The best planning tools allow a business to be agile and dynamic, and driver-based planning leaves room for both.